Our program for June will give us a bit of a jump on Summer (think by the shore or at the lake) with a lecture/demonstration by Pauline Muth.

 Location: Greater Plymouth Community Center

-It’s that time of the year again!
-Our membership year ends with the last day of May.
-If your address label has an 12/13 on it, please send your dues check to our treasurer, David Spirt, as soon as possible, or rejoin at the May meeting.
-Labels displaying an 13/14 indicate dues are paid for the 2013-14 year.
-If you receive your newsletter via email, a notice will be sent.
-Dues remain at $30.00.
+Our membership year ended with the last day of May.
+Please send your dues check to our treasurer, Jim Troyer, as soon as possible, or rejoin at the next meeting.
+Labels displaying an 18/19 indicate dues are paid for the 2018-19 year.
+If you receive your newsletter via email, a reminder notice will be sent.
+Dues remain at $40.00.
 Please clip the attached form, fill out, and return.
-The mailing address is:
+The new mailing address is:

 The Pennsylvania Bonsai Society

 From Pennsylvania Turnpike (I-276)-Take Exit 333 (Norristown - old exit 25).
 At the end of the ramp, turn left onto Plymouth Road.
 At the light, turn right onto Germantown Pike West.
 Continue approximately one (1) mile, through five (5) traffic lights.
 At the sixth light, turn right onto Jolly Road.
 The Community Center is on the right at 2910 Jolly Road.